Paul Dennis Reid

 Paul Dennis Reid Jr. (November 12, 1957 – November 1, 2013), known as The Fast Food Killer, was an American serial killer, convicted and sentenced to death for seven murders during three fast-food restaurant robberies in Metropolitan Nashville, Tennessee and Clarksville, Tennessee between the months of February and April 1997.

-At the time of the murders, Reid lived with roommate Brian Fozzard at a boarding house, and he was on parole from a 1983 conviction in Texas on charges relating to the aggravated armed robbery of a Houston steakhouse.
-He had served seven years of a 20-year sentence, and was paroled in 1990.
+Early life

 Originally from Richland Hills, Texas, a suburb of Fort Worth, Reid went to Nashville to pursue a career as a country music singer.

+At the time of the murders, Reid was on parole from a 1983 conviction in Texas on charges relating to the aggravated armed robbery of a Houston steakhouse.
+He had served 7 years of a 20-year sentence, and was paroled in 1990.
+The day before committing his first murders, Reid was fired from a Shoney's steakhouse.

 Crimes

 Captain D's

-On the morning of February 16, 1997, Reid entered a Captain D's on Lebanon Road in the Donelson neighborhood of Nashville, Tennessee before opening, under the guise of applying for a job.
+On the morning of February 16, 1997, Reid entered a Captain D's on Lebanon Road in the Donelson neighborhood of Nashville, Tennessee and pretended to apply for a job.
 Once inside, he forced employee Sarah Jackson, 16, and the manager, Steve Hampton, 25, into the restaurant's cooler.
-Reid forced the two to lie face down on the floor and then shot them execution style.
-Money, including large amounts of change, was found missing from the cash register.
+Reid forced the two to lie face down on the floor and then shot both.
+Money was missing from the cash register, including a large amount of coins.
 Reid used the cash from this robbery as a down payment on a car two days later.

 McDonald's

 On the evening of March 23, 1997 at a McDonald's on Lebanon Road in the Hermitage neighborhood of Nashville (located 3.4 mi northeast of the Captain D's), Reid approached four employees as they exited the store after closing.
 At gunpoint, he forced them back into the restaurant.
-Reid shot three employees to death execution style in the storeroom: Andrea Brown, 17; Ronald Santiago, 27; and Robert A. Sewell, 23.
+Reid shot three employees to death in the storeroom: Andrea Brown, 17; Ronald Santiago, 27; and Robert A. Sewell, 23.

 Reid attempted to shoot José Antonio Ramirez Gonzalez, but his weapon failed.
-Gonzalez took this opportunity to fight back, but was overpowered after being stabbed with a knife that Reid was carrying.
-Reid stabbed Gonzalez a total of 17 times and left him for dead.
+Gonzalez took this opportunity to fight back, but Reid stabbed Gonzalez a total of 17 times.
 Gonzalez avoided further attacks by lying completely still and pretending to be dead.
 Reid then took $3,000 from the cash registers and fled.
-Upon hearing a door shut, and not seeing the attacker anymore, Gonzalez crawled into the next room to a phone and dialed 911.
-When the scene was discovered, Gonzalez was taken to a nearby hospital, treated, and ultimately survived.
+Upon hearing a door shut, Gonzalez crawled into the next room and dialed 911.
+When first responders arrived at the scene, Gonzalez was taken to a nearby hospital, treated, and ultimately survived.
 He eventually testified against Reid.

 Baskin-Robbins

-On the evening of April 23, 1997, Reid went to the door of a Baskin-Robbins on Wilma Rudolph Boulevard in Clarksville, Tennessee, after closing and persuaded the employees to let him inside.
-Once inside, Reid kidnapped Angela Holmes, 21, and Michelle Mace, 16, and forced the two to Dunbar Cave State Park.
-Their bodies were discovered the next day at the park.
+On the evening of April 23, 1997, Reid went to the door of a Baskin-Robbins on Wilma Rudolph Boulevard in Clarksville, Tennessee after closing and persuaded the employees to let him inside.
+Once inside, Reid kidnapped Angela Holmes, 21, and Michelle Mace, 16, and brought the two to Dunbar Cave State Park.
+Their bodies were discovered the next day.
 Their throats had been slashed.